- Jaguar F-Type gains four-cylinder turbo Ingenium engine

 Sounds interesting, you’re invited to read on…

-Maximum torque arrives at only 1500rpm and delivers its thrust through an eight-speed Quickshift transmission; the engine, in fact, generates the highest specific power of any F-Type – 110kW/litre.
-It’s also the most efficient, scoring 16% less fuel burn than the 250kW V6.
+Maximum torque arrives at only 1500rpm and delivers its thrust through an eight-speed Quickshift transmission; the engine, in fact, generates the most specific power of any F-Type – 110kW/litre.
+It’s also siad to be the most efficient, scoring 16% less fuel burn than the 250kW V6.

 Ian Hoban, vehicle line director for the F-Type, told The Corner in a media release: “This advanced four-cylinder engine has created a vehicle with a distinct character.
 Performance from an engine of this size is remarkable yet balanced by improved fuel-efficiency and price.

 “It makes the F-Type experience more accessible than ever.”